beloglazov/couchdb-scala/README.md

 ### Databases API

-The databases API implements more useful functionality like creating, deleting, and getting info about databases.
+The databases API implements more useful functionality like creating, deleting, and getting information about databases.
 To create a database:

 ```Scala
 couch.dbs.create("awesome-database")